How to Choose a Pepperdine Study Abroad Program

 Take a second to close your eyes and imagine yourself abroad.
 Take note of the environment and people around you.
 Are you in a big city or the countryside?
 What do you see, hear, smell?
 Now open your eyes and make a mental list of your goals for your study abroad experience.
 Which of these goals is most important to you?

-Below are some key facts about our seven global campus locations that may impact your decision.
+Below are some key facts about our six global campus locations that may impact your decision.

 |Location||Population||Housing||Foreign Language Taught||Conversion Rate||Faculty-in-Residence (2019–2020)|